Exact minimax estimation of the predictive density in sparse Gaussian models: Introduction

 \section{Introduction}

-The aim of statistical prediction analysis is to use past data to choose a probability distribution that will be good in predicting the behavior of future samples.
-This well established subject, \cite{Aitchison-book,Geisser-book}, finds application in game theory, econometrics, information theory, machine learning, mathematical finance, etc.
+Statistical prediction analysis aims to use past data to choose a probability distribution that will be good in predicting the behavior of future samples.
+This well-established subject [\citet{Aitchison-book,Geisser-book}] finds application in game theory, econometrics, information theory, machine learning, mathematical finance, etc.

-In this paper we study predictive density estimation in a high dimensional setting, and in particular explore the consequences of sparsity assumptions on the unknown parameters.
+In this paper we study predictive density estimation in a high-dimensional setting and, in particular, explore the consequences of sparsity assumptions on the unknown parameters.

-\subsection{Main results.}
+\subsection{Main results}

 We begin by describing some of our main results: fuller references, background and interpretation follow in Section~\ref{sec:backgr-prev-work}.